Schmigadoon!: Season 1 (2021)

-Season 2
+Season 2 (2023)

 Production

 It was announced in January 2020 that Cecily Strong was set to star in and produce the series, with a series order at Apple TV+ close to finalizing.
 In October, Keegan-Michael Key, Alan Cumming, Fred Armisen, Kristin Chenoweth, Aaron Tveit, Dove Cameron, Ariana DeBose, Jaime Camil, Jane Krakowski and Ann Harada were added to the cast.

 Barry Sonnenfeld directed the season and also executive produced.
 Besides starring, Cecily Strong served as producer, and Ken Daurio served as consulting producer and writer.
 Andrew Singer also executive produces with Lorne Michaels on behalf of Broadway Video.
 The musical numbers were choreographed by Christopher Gattelli.
 In addition to Paul and Daurio, Allison Silverman, Julie Klausner, Kate Gersten and Bowen Yang were writers on the show.
 The first season was written in the summer of 2019.
 The season consisted of six episodes, although it was originally planned to be eight episodes.
 Bo Welch serves as the series' production designer.
-Filming for season one began in Vancouver on October 13, 2020, and concluded on December 10, taking place during the COVID-19 pandemic.
+Filming for season 1 began in Vancouver on October 13, 2020, and concluded on December 10, taking place during the COVID-19 pandemic.

-The series has been renewed for a second season, also consisting of six episodes, with all of the main cast returning, except for Armisen and Quiring-Nkindi; Tituss Burgess and Patrick Page will join the cast.
-By June 2022 filming of season two had begun, and it was completed in July 2022.
-The second season writers include Paul, Josh Lieb, Jonathan Tolins, Raina Morris, and Klausner.
+The series' second season consists of six episodes, with all of the main cast returning except for Armisen and Quiring-Nkindi; Tituss Burgess and Patrick Page joined the cast.
+Alice Mathias and Robert Luketic directed.
+By June 2022 filming of season 2 had begun, and it was completed in July 2022.
+The second season writers included Paul, Josh Lieb, Jonathan Tolins, Raina Morris and Klausner.

+On January 18, 2024, Apple announced that it would not pick up the series for a third season.
+Paul posted on his social media that he had written the new season's episodes and songs, and he stated: "[T]he optimist in me is convinced it's not the end of Schmigadoon!".
+The season would have been titled Into the Schmoods, a play on Into the Woods, and would have parodied that musical as well as Cats, Les Miserables, The Phantom of the Opera and other stage and film musicals of the 1980s and 1990s.
+Paul said that Apple owns the scripts, but he owns the songs to the six episodes written for the third season.

 Music

+Season 1

-Cinco Paul wrote all of the original songs for the series and also serves as showrunner.
-The underscore was composed by Christopher Willis.
-Soundtrack albums were released by Milan Records as each episode was released.
+Cinco Paul wrote all of the original songs, and the underscore was composed by Christopher Willis.
+Soundtrack albums for the first season were released by Milan Records as each episode was released.

+Season 2

+Paul and Willis returned to write the original songs and underscoring, respectively, for season 2.
+Due to licensing issues, the album was released all at once on May 3, 2023, following the finale, as opposed to weekly releases.